Lucaterre/spacyfishing/README.md

 ## Specifications

----

-This component is experimental, it may be used for research, particularly in digital humanities and it may evolve in the future.
+This component is experimental, it may be used for research, and it may evolve in the future.

 The structure component was inspired by another spacy extension called [spaCyOpenTapioca](https://github.com/UB-Mannheim/spacyopentapioca).